KnudsenMorten/ClientInspectorV2/README.md

 17. Group Policy - last refresh
 18. TPM information - relavant to detect machines with/without TPM

+Feel free to add more cool data-collections to suit your needs.
+I would love to hear what you are collection.
+Maybe we can include your ideas into ClientInspector so the whole community can gain access to smart ideas.
+Drop me an email on mok@mortenknudsen.net

 ### How to access the data ?
 All the data can be accessed using Kusto (KQL) queries in Azure LogAnalytics - or by the provided Azure Workbooks and Azure Dashboards